mit-ccc/RadioTalk/README.md

     * Whether the station was in a battleground state for the 2016 presidential election.
 Battleground states for our purposes were NV, AZ, CO, IA, WI, MI, OH, PA, VA, NC, FL, NH.

 This sample was intended to be nationally representative and to permit weighting summary estimates back to the population of radio stations along these four variables.
 Note that some (8 as of June 2019) of the selected stations have either ceased airing a talk format or no longer offer an online stream of their broadcasts, and are thus not included in the later parts of the corpus.

+The list of these initial stations is included in the file `talk_radio_sample.csv`.